 What real-time event lead management makes possible

-The right event platform closes the event marketing attribution gap by providing your team with context in near real-time.
-It solves the ‘spreadsheet two weeks after the event’ problem entirely.
+The right event platform narrows the event marketing attribution gap by providing your team with context in near real-time.
+It solves the ‘spreadsheet a week after the event’ problem.

-An events team at a fast-growing logistics technology company moved from two-week post-event delays to real-time lead handoffs.
-It wasn't about faster exports; the CRM record updated while the event was still running, with session attendance, conversation notes and engagement signals attached to the account.
+An events team at a fast-growing fleet tech company moved from two-week post-event delays to real-time lead handoffs.
+Badge scans were synced to the CRM as they happened, so reps had the attendee's registration data and engagement history before the session ended.

 For this to happen, event marketing platforms need to treat context delivery as a first-class problem: badge-in alerts to the rep before the event ends, a CRM sync that captures what happened in the room and not just who was there, and follow-up workflows that trigger on engagement signals.
 A detailed breakdown of how to connect event activity to pipeline is in From Planning to Pipeline: Measuring the True Impact of Your Flagship Event.